gpg/gpg4win/doc/README.en.txt

   * Sending signed or encrypted messages via an Exchange based account does not yet work.
     [see https://bugs.g10code.com/gnupg/issue1102]
+    (Please note: Using SMTP with GpgOL and Exchange seems to be work.)

   * Outlook2007 crashes after opening attachments of an encrypted message [see https://bugs.g10code.com/gnupg/issue1110]